A foundation for the future

 Gonzaga remains committed to educating the whole person and preparing students for a lifetime of reflection and ethical decision-making.
 GU’s core curriculum hones students’ abilities to evaluate contemporary issues with a critical eye and formulate arguments to articulate their opinions clearly and concisely.

 Gonzaga’s core curriculum encourages all students to engage in interdisciplinary learning, critical thinking, and self-reflection.
 The core is bookended by first-year and senior seminars and includes courses in philosophy, religious studies, writing, scientific inquiry, the humanities, social justice, global studies, and fine arts.
 Ultimately, the core challenges students to integrate their studies and actions into a philosophy of living that promotes a lifetime of learning.

 The Gonzaga experience

-Gonzaga requires first-year and sophomore students to live on campus in one of 21 residence halls and apartment buildings for their first two years.
-Residence life is the foundation upon which Gonzaga’s strong sense of community is built.
+Gonzaga requires first-year and sophomore students to live on campus in one of 21 residence halls and apartment buildings.
+Residence life is the foundation Gonzaga’s strong sense of community is built upon.
 Campus life is an exciting and adventurous blend of meeting the challenges brought on by maintaining a rigorous academic schedule while fully embracing the vibrant social atmosphere of spending time with close friends.

-Opened in 2015, the John J. Hemmingson Center houses multiple dining services, the Center for Global Engagement, Unity Multicultural Education Center, University Ministry, Gonzaga Outdoors, the Center for Experiential Leadership, study and recreational lounges, and student club offices.
+The John J. Hemmingson Center houses multiple dining services, the Center for Global Engagement, Unity Multicultural Education Center, Mission & Ministry, Gonzaga Outdoors, the Center for Experiential Leadership, study and recreational lounges, and student club offices.
 GU offers more than 100 student clubs and organizations in areas such as music, theater, cultural clubs, community service, student government, faith-sharing groups and retreats, Division I athletics, and club and intramural sports.
-Whether traveling as part of Gonzaga’s nationally recognized debate and mock trial programs, planning the annual Hawaiian Pacific Islander Luau, or serving as a crew member on a SEARCH retreat, students always find they have the opportunity to showcase creativity and leadership outside the classroom.
+From traveling as part of Gonzaga’s nationally recognized debate and mock trial programs to planning the annual Hawaiian Pacific Islander Luau to serving as a crew member on a SEARCH retreat, students always find they have theopportunity to showcase creativity and leadership outside the classroom.

 In the heart of the Inland Northwest